JuliaCloud/JuliaBox/README.md

 - `admin_username` above is the session name for an "administration" session.
 If not using Google auth, select something non-guessable.
 - Go get a coffee, this while take a while
-- NOTE : If you are just updating JDock and do not wish to reinstall packages on your host, use the `-d` option
+- NOTE : If you are just updating JuliaBox and do not wish to reinstall packages on your host, use the `-d` option

 ```